Ashan-FCC/hq-php/README.md

 Open a browser and go to localhost:8080 and the payment form will be available.

+Paypal gateway will be automatically chosen when using the currencies, USD, AUD and EUR. <br>
-Here are some valid credit card numbers for testing in Braintree gateway.
-Braintree gateway will be automatically chosen when using the currencies HKD, SGD and THB.
+Braintree gateway will be automatically chosen when using the currencies HKD, SGD and THB. <br>
+American Express cards can be only used with USD. <br>

+<b> Valid test card number for Braintree </b>

 <table>
 <thead>